IlikeSukiyaki/IlikeSukiyaki.github.io/_pages/about.md

 layout: about
 title: "About"
 permalink: "/"
-subtitle: "University of Michigan, Ann Arbor"
+subtitle: "<strong>Master's student</strong> at University of Michigan, Ann Arbor"

 profile:
   align: right